rhodey/ArduinoAstronomy20KB/README.md

 # ArduinoAstronomy
-This library is a fork of @cosinekitty's [Astronomy-Engine](https://github.com/cosinekitty/astronomy) which moves `+10KB` of solar system model parameters onto flash memory using @LowPowerLab's [SPIFlash](https://github.com/LowPowerLab/SPIFlash) library.
+This library is a fork of cosinekitty's [Astronomy-Engine](https://github.com/cosinekitty/astronomy) which moves `+10KB` of solar system model parameters onto flash memory using LowPowerLab's [SPIFlash](https://github.com/LowPowerLab/SPIFlash) library.
+This is not a full port of [Astronomy-Engine](https://github.com/cosinekitty/astronomy), presently [Pluto is missing](https://github.com/rhodey/ArduinoAstronomy/issues/1) however azimuth and altitude calculations for all 8 planets plus the Sun and Moon are supported.

 ## Download & Install
 To install a library for the Arduino IDE you must know where the `libraries/` directory is located then copy or link into it.
 I have installed the Arduino IDE using snap on Ubuntu so: